Playboyjusthegreat27/B-verse/README.md

 Coding done by many persons

-# Creater is Brio because he is cool support him
+# Creater is Biro because he is cool support him
 please do. please?